 Mujhe Chod Do Mere Haal Pe… Zinda Hoon Yaar Kaafi Hai – a simple start to yet another philosophical song which wants to feel the protagonist’s angst.
 Throughout the song, you get the feeling that you are travelling with the protagonist… stopping for a while, understanding his pain and then go on a run again.
 This love rock ballad touches you in simple music and lyrics.

 At the end, Trivedi’s favourite (rightfully) singer Shilpa Rao joins him and Bhattacharya to sing Manmarziyaan.
 Unfortunately, the song, though decent, is not as touching as the others.
 One appreciates the santoor and guitar play, violin tempo in between and the singers’ efforts to push the envelope to the finishing line…. but nah.

-Overall, Amit Trivedi has lived up to his reputation and like his previous outing with director Motwane ( go to this website Udaan), he has captured the spirit of what the film’s story appears to us.
+Overall, Amit Trivedi has lived up to his reputation and like his previous outing with director Motwane (Udaan), he has captured the spirit of what the film’s story appears to us.
 You do get transported to the ’50s in your shorts and tank tops!
 Bhattacharya, we feels, saves the best for Trivedi who does justice to it.

 It is a 4 out of 5 to the album – the 5th star comes only when the film gets released and you figured if the music matches the story and its pace.